RCGS Resolute Review and Specifications

-Dinner is served, with 5-course (a la carte) menu and open seating in the casual dining room.
+Dinner is served, with 5-course (a la carte) menu and open-seating in the casual dining room.
 At dinner is offered a fine wine list with international wines and other alcoholic beverages.

 Shipboard entertainment options - Fun and Sport

-The ship offers sophisticated atmosphere and the chance to visit exotic destinations ports.
-Each voyage is accompanied by guest lectorers.
+The ship offers a sophisticated atmosphere and the chance to visit exotic destinations ports.
+Each voyage is accompanied by guest lecturers.
 The liner features 2 dining rooms (main and bistro-lounge), Finnish Sauna, steam room, well-equipped gym, spa (massage therapy), heated swimming pool (seawater), hot water jacuzzi (fresh water), Presentation Theatre (multimedia / expedition room), aft- and fore-located bar lounges, mobile laboratory.

 The company's open-bridge policy allows passengers to visit the Navigation Bridge and meet the ship's officers and crew at any time of day.
 The ship's Navigation Bridge is closed during pilotage (in ports), and also during tricky navigation or bad weather.

 On Deck 2 there is a private multimedia room (Presentation Theatre) accessible via both stairs and an elevator.
-The theater has capacity 80 seats, tiered seating and is equipped with large digital screen and stereo surround system.
+The theatre has capacity 80 seats, tiered seating and is equipped with large digital screen and stereo surround system.
 Here can be held small group media presentations, as well as expedition briefings.

 The vessel is well-equipped for expedition cruise travel activities.
 All guests travelling aboard RCGS Resolute will enjoy One Ocean Expeditions’ commitment to customized individual travel through a wide range of included activities on and off the ship.
 Onboard an extensive list of in-cabin amenities and inclusions add to the experience.
 One Ocean Expeditions' hallmark ‘Adventure Concierge’ service is available to guests in all cabin categories.
 Guests enjoy in-room service menu and complimentary in-cabin minibar.